Tanmaybdw/Movie-Box-Ticket-Website/README.md

 # movie_ticket_ Website
 Online Movie ticket booking system php project

-Extract the zip file and also import the database from database folder
+Extract the zip file and also import the database from Database folder